-Slano is a small and extremely pretty town sitting on its own sandy bay along the coast from Dubrovnic.
+Mediterranean Slano is a small and extremely pretty town sitting on its own sandy bay along the coast from Dubrovnic.
 There is plenty of fascinating history to absorb and places to visit when you are not on the water.

 Slano has a typically Mediterranean climate being on the Dalmatian coast.
 Warm sunny summers with little rain with mild and sometimes rainy winters are the norm.
 Summer can extend right through until November some years.
 The temperature averages hover around the 30s°C in summer and rarely dip below 5°C for most of the winter.
 In recent years, however, light snow has fallen in both Dubrovnik and Split.
-Like most of Croatia, the best times of year to visit for a Yacht Charter are April till end June and end August until November.
+Like most of Croatia, the best times of year to visit for a Yacht Charter are April till the end of June and the end of August until November.